Kirkby-in-Ashfield railway station: Services

 All services at Kirkby-in-Ashfield are operated by East Midlands Railway.

 During the weekday off-peak and on Saturdays, the station is generally served by an hourly service northbound to Worksop and southbound to Nottingham.
 During the peak hours, the station is also served by an additional two trains per day between Nottingham and Mansfield Woodhouse.

 On Sundays, the station is served by a two-hourly service between Nottingham and Mansfield Woodhouse, with no service to Worksop.
 Sunday services to Worksop are due to recommence at the station during the life of the East Midlands franchise.

 Facilities

 The station is located ¼ mile from the centre of town in a cutting around 40 feet below street level.
 Access to the platforms is via two ramps with a small number of steps so is not recommended for use by wheelchair passengers unless the operator of the chair is very fit.

 There are no toilet facilities on this station.

 Local transport connections

 There are regular bus service operating outside the station by Trent Barton to the local area but there is no taxi rank.

 Future

-There are plans to reopen the line between Kirkby-in-Ashfield and Pye Bridge (currently freight only) to link with the planned HS2 station at Toton.
+There are proposals to re-open the line between Kirkby-in-Ashfield and Pye Bridge in Derbyshire (which currently operate freight services only), which was initially proposed to provide a link with the formerly planned HS2 station at Toton.
+The proposed name for this re-opened line would be the Maid Marion Line.